OKEAMAH/Git/docs/alpha/smart_rollups.rst

-The inbox is unique and contains two kinds of messages: *external* messages are pushed through a Layer 1 manager operation while *internal* messages are pushed by Layer 1 smart contracts or the protocol itself.
+The inbox is unique and contains two kinds of messages: *external* messages are pushed through a Layer 1 manager operation while *internal* messages are pushed by Layer 1 smart contracts or by the protocol itself.
 All messages (external and internal) pushed to the inbox also contain the Layer 1 level and a counter.
 The counter is reset at each Layer 1 level.